QubesOS/qubes-doc/user/security-in-qubes/firewall.md

 ~~~
   [user@untrusted #]$ qvm-connect-tcp 444:@default:444
 ~~~
 > Note: The syntax is the same as SSH tunnel handler.
-The first `444` correspond to the localport destination of `unstrusted`, `@default` the remote machine and the second `444` to the remote machine port.
+The first `444` correspond to the localport destination of `untrusted`, `@default` the remote machine and the second `444` to the remote machine port.

 The service of `mytcp-service` running on port `444` is now accessible in `untrusted` as `localhost:444`.